conda/infrastructure/HOW_WE_USE_GITHUB.md

 If you do **not** have permissions, please indicate that you are working on an issue by leaving a comment.
 Someone who has permissions will assign you to the issue.
 If two weeks have passed without a pull request or an additional comment requesting information, you may be removed from the issue and the issue reassigned.

-If you are assigned to an issue but will not be able to continue work on it, please comment to indicate that you will no longer be working on it and press `unassign me`, next to your username in the `Assignees` section of the issue page (top right).
+If you are assigned to an issue but will not be able to continue work on it, please comment to indicate that you will no longer be working on it and press `unassign me` next to your username in the `Assignees` section of the issue page (top right).

 If you **do** have permissions, please assign yourself to the issue by pressing `assign myself` under the `Assignees` section of the issue page (top right).